MycroftAI/documentation/docs/mycroft-technologies/mycroft-core/message-types.md

 ### question:query.response

-skill_id -- the unique ID of the skill that is being invoked phrase -- the original phrase user said, e.g. "some thing" from utterance "how tall was abraham lincoln" answer - the returned answer from the skill conf -- confidence level of answers validity callback_data -- (optional) data the skill can use for any additional actions (such as image url or similar) searching -- true if more time is needed to complete the search, otherwise false
+- skill_id -- the unique ID of the skill that is being invoked
+- phrase -- the original phrase user said, e.g. "some thing" from utterance "how tall was abraham lincoln"
+- conf -- confidence level of answers validity
+- callback_data -- (optional) data the skill can use for any additional actions (such as image url or similar)
+- searching -- true if more time is needed to complete the search, otherwise false

 **Data:**